 21. U is for Umbrellas

-Umbrella skins can be upcycled into waterproof travel bags.
-The handles of traditional umbrellas can be upcycled into hooks.
+Umbrella skins are upcycled into waterproof travel bags.
+The handles of traditional umbrellas were repurposed into hooks.
 The cleverest upcycling idea I have seen for umbrellas is this kid’s Halloween bat costume.

 22. V is for Vases and Velvet

-Old out of date vases can be upcycled with paint and rope.
+Old out-of-date vases upcycled with paint and rope.

-Scraps of velvet can be used as an upcycling material.
+Scraps of velvet are used as an upcycling material.
 I’ve used them to upcycle an IKEA Moppe before and to make luxurious planters out of tin cans.

 23. W is for Windows and Wood slices